Wilkes-Barre General Hospital

-Wilkes-Barre General Hospital is located in northeastern Pennsylvania.
+Wilkes-Barre General Hospital is Northeastern Pennsylvania's largest community hospital with 369 beds and a medical staff of more than 400 physicians representing nearly 50 medical and surgical specialties.
+It is a member of the Commonwealth Health Network.
 Wilkes-Barre specializes in cardiovascular care, but also manages patients with oncological, and renal disease among others.

-In October 2025, Tenor Health reaches an agreement to purchase Wilkes-Barre General Hospital.
+Tenor Health purchased Wilkes-Barre General Hospital in February 2026.